-Preparing Families for Adoption of Instiutionalized Children with Special Needs and/or Children At Risk for Special Needs
+Preparing Families for Adoption of Children with Special Needs

 By Dr. Victor Groza and Daniela F. Ileana